evert/evert.github.com/_posts/2019/2019-12-22-h2-paralellism.md

 }
 ```

+## The CORS problem

+A major drawback that's worth pointing out, is [CORS][7].
+CORS originally
+opened the door to making it easier to do HTTP requests from a web application
+that's hosted on some domain, to an API hosted on another domain.

+It does this with a few different facilities, but one that specifically kills
+performance is the pre-flight request.

+When doing 'unsafe' cross-domain requests, the browser will start off by doing
+a `OPTIONS` request, allowing the server to explicitly opt-in to requests.

+In practice most API requests are 'unsafe'.
+The implication is that the latency
+of each individual HTTP request at least doubles.

+<div class="request-simulator" data-id="h2-cors"></div>

+WHat's interesting is that Macromedia Flash also had this issue, and they
+solved with by creating a domain-wide cross-origin request policy.
+All you had
+to do is create a `crossdomain.xml` file on the root of your domain, and once
+Flash read the policy it would remember it.

+Every few months I search to see if someone is working on this, and this time
+I've found a [W3C Draft Specification][8].
+Here's hoping browser vendors pick
+this up!

+A less elegant workaround to this, is to host a 'proxy script' on the API's
+domain.
+Embedded via an IFrame, it has unrestricted access to its own 'origin'.

+The parent web application can communicate to it via
+[`Window.postMessage()`][9].

 ## The perfect world

 In a perfect world, HTTP/3 is already widely available, improving performance
 even further, browsers have a standard mechansim to send [cache digests][5],
 clients inform the server of the link-relationships they want, allowing API
-servers to push any resources clients may need, as early as possible.
+servers to push any resources clients may need, as early as possible, and
+domain-wide origin policies are a thing.

-The last simulation show an example of how that might look like.
+This last simulation show an example of how that might look like.
 In the below
 example the browser has a warmed up cache, and an ETag for every item.

 When doing a request to find out if the collection has new entries or updated